Appearance

 Assigning channels from the editor

 The editor has an Assigned Channels card at the top showing which channels currently use this profile as removable chips, plus an Assign Channel button to add one.
-The card also carries a reminder that changing a channel's profile affects active trades on that channel immediately.

 The editor's quick-assign attaches the profile at the channel level.
 To control which account on a multi-account channel uses it, use the account selector in Channel Settings — see Applying Profiles for the full assignment story.